5 Demerara Sugar Substitutes in 2019

 - It can be used as a replacement for granulated or light brown sugar in various sweet and savory dishes on the basis of color, depth of flavor as well as texture.

-- It is sprinkled over cereals for enhancing the flavor.
+- This sugar is sprinkled over cereals for enhancing the flavor.

 - The baked dishes having dried fruit or ginger in it give a splendid taste when this sugar is added to them.